-When the nerve of a tooth becomes affected by decay or infection, root canal therapy may be required to remove this infection.
+When the nerve of a tooth becomes affected by decay or infection, root canal therapy may be required.
 The tooth may become extremely sensitive to both pressure and temperature, and intense pain can be expected.
 In the initial stages of decay and infection, it is possible that no symptoms would be present.
-However, in the advanced stages of decay and infection, an abscess (a pus-filled pimple) can develop on the gum.
+However, in the advanced stages of decay and infection, an abscess can develop.

 When confronting this type of decay or infection, the patient has two options: pull the affected tooth or save the tooth through root canal therapy.
-When extracting a decayed or infected tooth, significant and costly dental problems will arise for adjacent teeth.
-In the end, tooth extraction may cause more problems than it will solve.
 Root canal therapy is a much more desirable alternative, as it will provide full functionality to the tooth and mouth and will not cause any future problems with adjacent teeth.

-The reasons Dr. Shane Ellsworth may recommend root canal therapy include the following:
+Dr. Natalya Ramsay may recommend root canal therapy include the if:

-- Trauma or injury to the tooth that affects the health of the nerve
+- There has been a trauma or an injury to the tooth that affects the health of the nerve

 Once the tooth is thoroughly cleaned, it is sealed by either a permanent filling or a temporary filling, depending on the need of additional appointments.